oktadev/okta-blog/_source/_posts/2020-01-21-angular-material-login.md

 {% include setup/cli.md type="spa" framework="Angular" loginRedirectUri="http://localhost:4200/login" logoutRedirectUri="http://localhost:4200" %}

 You will be implementing a login form as part of your application.
 Before continuing, a few warnings.
-If you decide to run a production environment in which you host your own login form, make sure that you are using the secure HTTPS protocol, and you are hosting your site with a valid SSL certificate.
+If you decide to run a production environment in which you host your own login form, make sure you use the secure HTTPS protocol and host your site with a valid SSL certificate.
 Also, make sure to never store the login data in a session variable or the browser's storage.
 If you fail to take the necessary security precautions, your site may be vulnerable to attacks.
 As mentioned above, you will not be using any of the Angular-specific Okta libraries.
 Instead, install the `okta-auth-js` package by opening the terminal in the project's root folder and typing the following command.

 ```bash
 npm install -E @okta/okta-auth-js@5.9.1